 Organizers of the SWIFT project seeks Canadian dollar 10,000 in interim funding towards an initiative.
 SWIFT project targets to connect all rural areas and pushes city councils in an attempt to ensure and provide high-speed broadband services to all citizens that are essential for today’s nation-building.
 If we want to reduce the digital divide, high-speed broadband services should be uniformly available in cities, towns and rural areas.
 SWIFT network is an initiative to realize this target.

-The investment in fiber optic networks today will ensure the availability of services to the communities in future.
-Fiber optic networks are scalable and future-proof, meaning, the network remains in place while only some of the components needs to be upgraded to update when new technologies emerge.
+The investment in fiber optic networks today will ensure the availability of services to the communities in the future.
+Fiber optic networks are scalable and future-proof, meaning, the network remains in place while only some of the components need to be upgraded to update when new technologies emerge.